StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 <!-- --- -->

-###### Further discussion {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-further-discussion}
+###### Further discussion {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-further-discussion}

 <!-- --- -->

-##### One possibility is that the only difference between the two was heart state {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-one-possibility-is-that-the-only-difference-between-the-two-was-heart-state}
+##### One possibility is that the only difference between the two was heart state {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-one-possibility-is-that-the-only-difference-between-the-two-was-heart-state}

 {{< properties